DEV Community

 A full-stack Vuejs photo album app [part 1]

-In the beginning, I implemented this web app by using Quasar Vue3 UI framework to display the photos in S3 directly.
-It didn't call any backend API, and it only used AWS Javascript S3 SDK to fetch folder and image information and render it on the UI.
+In the beginning, I implemented this web app using Quasar Vue3 UI framework to directly display photos from S3.
+It didn't call any backend API; instead, it used the AWS Javascript S3 SDK to fetch folder and image information and render it on the UI.

-Whenever I wanted to add new images, I had to log in to AWS, create a new folder and upload images to the S3 bucket by using the AWS admin dashboard.
-How tedious it was!😪 Not to mention during that time, this photo album web app could only use the S3 folder name as the photo album name, no album description, no tag, and no location information.😵
+Whenever I wanted to add new images, I had to log into AWS, create a new folder and upload images to the S3 bucket using the AWS admin dashboard.
+How tedious it was!😪 Not to mention, during that time, this photo album web app could only use the S3 folder name as the photo album name.
+There was no album description, no tag, and no location information.😵

-In the past 3 years, I slowly and gradually improved this project, to make it more user-friendly so it not only displays photos but also lets me manage albums and photos.
+Over the past 3 years, I have slowly and gradually improved this project to make it more user-friendly.
+Now, it not only displays photos but also allows me to manage albums and photos.
 I can finally stay away from the AWS admin dashboard when I want to add new albums and photos.
 In this project, I use Fastify as a backend app and deploy it to AWS API Gateway and Lambda.
-Use AWS DynamoDB to store photo album information and (obviously) use AWS S3 to store photos.
+I use AWS DynamoDB to store photo album information and, obviously, AWS S3 to store photos.

 Image description